Connect to an Amazon EMR cluster from SageMaker Studio or Studio Classic - Amazon SageMaker

 Once the connection succeeds, a message confirm the connection and the start of the Spark application.

-Enter the connection command to an Amazon EMR cluster manually
+Connect to an Amazon EMR cluster using a connection command

-You can manually connect to your Amazon EMR cluster from a Studio Classic notebook whether or not your Studio Classic application and cluster reside in the same AWS account.
+If your administrator has enabled cross-account access, you can connect to your Amazon EMR cluster from a Studio Classic notebook, regardless of whether your Studio Classic application and cluster reside in the same AWS account or different accounts.

-For each of the following authentication types, use the specified command to manually connect to your cluster from your Studio Classic notebook.
+For each of the following authentication types, use the specified command to connect to your cluster from your Studio or Studio Classic notebook.

 • Kerberos